 Participants can also be rejected, included or deleted from this page.
-Explore our Participants 'How To' guide to learn what do different Participant Statuses mean, how they affect your token and how you could manipulate them when required.
+Explore our Participant Status and Tokens guide to learn what do different Participant Statuses mean, how they affect your tokens and how you can manipulate them when required.

 The data tab now includes information about the state of participants at each Node.
 This means that you can see where participants have dropped out, been rejected, and gain detailed attrition data.

 e.g. a participant has been through three nodes before being rejected.
 The participant will be shown as entering and exiting three nodes, and then entering the node at which they were rejected and shown as rejected at that node.

 The Number of Participants who have entered the node

 The Number of Participants who are still live.

 The Number of Participants who were rejected

 The Number of Participants who were deleted

 The Number of Participants who have exited the node